Are Self-Driving Vehicles Safer?

 Self-driving technology may one day prevent all accidents on the roadways, but for now, drivers are still responsible for driving safely.
 Drivers cannot rely solely on sensors like blind spot warnings and lane departure warnings to avoid car accidents.
 Driving responsibly means always being aware of your surroundings and staying focused.

 Texas Car Accident Attorneys

 If you or someone you love was injured in a Texas car accident, you likely have many questions.
-At Blizzard & Nabers, our experienced car accident attorneys would be happy to answer all of your questions and help you pursue complete compensation for your injuries.
+At Blizzard Law PLLC, our experienced car accident attorneys would be happy to answer all of your questions and help you pursue complete compensation for your injuries.
 Call us today to schedule a free consultation.